MartinMangler/martinmangler.github.io/_pages/shapecalc.md

 ### ShapeCalc in Action

-By combining ShapeCalc with traditional CSD methods, you can achieve the most reliable and internally consistent CSDs, allowing for better geological interpretations.
+By combining ShapeCalc with the gold-standard CSD tool CSDCorrections, you can achieve the most reliable and internally consistent CSDs, allowing for better geological interpretations.
 Whether you're studying volcanic rocks, plutonic formations, or other igneous rocks, ShapeCalc provides a powerful tool for shape analysis.

 ---